andersfylling/disgord/docs/examples/sharding.md

 > NOTE! outdated: sharding is handled automatically now.
 Use disgord.ShardConfig.

-DisGord supports the use of sharding for as explained here: [discordapp.com/.../gateway#sharding](https://discordapp.com/developers/docs/topics/gateway#sharding)
+Disgord supports the use of sharding for as explained here: [discordapp.com/.../gateway#sharding](https://discordapp.com/developers/docs/topics/gateway#sharding)

-DisGord uses an internal shard manager to handle this for you.
+Disgord uses an internal shard manager to handle this for you.
 However, you can customize this and should have enough control to handle sharding across N instances of disgord (see the godoc).

 # Enforce N number of shards
 ```go